Pulitzer Prize

+The prizes are awarded each spring following recommendations from the Pulitzer Prize Board, whose voting membership consists mainly of leading journalists and news executives, along with academics and figures in the arts; the dean of the Columbia journalism school and the administrator of the prizes serve as non-voting members.
+Fifteen of the Pulitzer Prizes are awarded for journalism, and eight for achievements in books, drama, and music.
+Three finalists are named for each award.
+All categories are initially juried; the juries nominate the finalists, from which the board selects a winner.
+The board also has the discretion to move entries between categories or to decline to grant an award in a category.

-Each winner receives a certificate and $15,000 in cash, except in the Public Service category, where a gold medal is awarded.
+Each award carries with it a certificate and a monetary prize of $15,000, except in the Public Service category, in which the winning news organization receives a gold medal.
+The value of the monetary award has changed over the history of the prizes; it was increased from $10,000 to $15,000 beginning with the 2017 awards.

 History

 The 1924 Pulitzer Prize for autobiography certificate issued to Mihajlo Pupin; the certificate is modeled on Columbia University's diploma.

 Newspaper publisher Joseph Pulitzer gave money in his will to Columbia University to launch a journalism school and establish the Pulitzer Prize.
 It allocated $250,000 to the prize and scholarships.
 He specified "four awards in journalism, four in letters and drama, one in education, and four traveling scholarships".

 After his death on October 29, 1911, the first Pulitzer Prizes were awarded June 4, 1917; they are now announced in May.
 The Chicago Tribune under the control of Colonel Robert R. McCormick felt that the Pulitzer Prize was nothing more than a 'mutual admiration society' and not to be taken seriously; the paper refused to compete for the prize during McCormick's tenure up until 1961.